 The project site has a total site area of 21,000 square feet (~0.48 acre), approximately half of which (10,500 square feet, or 0.24 acre) is designated Community Mixed Use.
-Thus, this portion of the site allows 4.8 to 8.6 dwelling units, while the other half allows up to 2.4 dwelling units, for a combined density of up to 11 dwelling units on the project site.
+Thus, this portion of the site allows 4.8 to 8.6 dwelling units, for a combined density of up to 11 dwelling units on the project site.
 The proposed 8 townhomes are therefore within the combined allowable residential density for the site.
 However, if the density allowances are applied separately to each parcel, the 4 townhomes that would be developed on the northern Community Mixed Use parcel would be 0.8 units shy of the minimum density.
 The City Council has discretion to approve projects that are outside a specified General Plan density range.
-Since the City Code no longer requires projects with Planned Development (PD) zoning to strictly conform with General Plan density requirements, and a rezoning to a PD district is part of the proposed project, this minor deviation from the allowable density would be a less-than-significant impact.

-For 1530 Pomeroy Avenue, the proposed attached townhomes are not strictly consistent with the single-family scale and character described in the Very Low Density Residential land use category.
-However, General Plan Policy 5.5.1-P1 also authorizes the use of a density category of up to one range higher or lower than the property designation for parcels less than one-half acre in size.
-The next higher density category, Low Density Residential, allows for detached or attached dwelling units, and development may come in the form of single-family dwelling units, townhomes, row houses, and combinations of these development types, at a density of 8 to 19 units per acre, which would be 1.9 to 4.6 dwelling units on a 0.24-acre parcel.
-Consequently, the proposed four townhomes at 1530 Pomeroy would be consistent with the Low Density Residential designation in the General Plan, and there would be no land use impact.
+Since the City Code no longer requires projects with Planned Development (PD) zoning to strictly conform with General Plan density requirements, and a rezoning to a PD district is part of the proposed project, this minor deviation from the allowable density would be a ress-than-significant impact, or 1530 Pomeroy Avenue, the proposed attached townhomes are not strictly consistent with the single-family scale and character described in the Very Low Density Residential land use category, however, General Plan Policy 5.5.1-P1 also authorizes the use of a density category of up to one range higher or lower than the property designation for parcels less than one-half acre in size.
+The next higher density category, Low Density Residential, allows for detached or attached dwelling units, and development may come in the form of single-family dwelling units, townhomes, row houses, and combinations of these development types, at a density of 8 to 19 units per acre, which would be 1.9 to 4.6 dwelling units on a 12.24-acre parcel.
+Consequently, the proposed four townhomes at 1530 Pomeroy would be consistent with the Low Density Residential designation in the General Plan, and there would be no land use impact,

-For 1540 Pomeroy Avenue, the Community Mixed Use (CMU) designation ordinarily requires the inclusion of retail uses, at a floor-area ratio of 0.10, and the proposed project would include no retail.
-General Plan Mixed Use Policy 5.3.4-P17 and El Camino Real Focus Area Policy 5.4.1-P2 allow CMU properties under one-half acre to forego retail uses to facilitate development on smaller lots, but these policies require that the project comply with the specified residential density range.
+For 1540 Pomeroy Avenue, the Community Mixed Use (CMU) designation ordinarily requires the inclusion of retail uses, at a floor-area ratio of 0.10, 10 d the proposed project would include no retail, 12 eneral Plan Mixed Use Policy 5.3.4-P17 and El Camino Real Focus Area Policy 5.4.1-P2 allow CMU properties under one-half acre to forego retail uses to facilitate development on smaller lots, but these policies require that the project comply with the specified residential density range.
 As noted above, this parcel is slightly below the minimum CMU density of 4.8 dwelling units, with only 4 dwellings proposed, and so these policies would not apply to this project.
-Nevertheless, as described in more detail below, the proposed project would be consistent and compatible with surrounding development and generally consistent with planning objectives established in the General Plan to redevelop sites with higher intensity development.
-And although the exclusion of retail uses would not be strictly consistent with the mixed use land use designation, the retail requirement is not a land use policy adopted to avoid or mitigate an environmental effect.
-Consequently, this conflict would not represent a significant adverse effect on the environment, and it would constitute a less-than-significant impact.
+13 vertheless, as described in more detail below, the proposed project would be consistent and compatible with surrounding development and generally consistent with planning objectives established in the General Plan to redevelop sites with higher intensity development.
+And although the exclusion of retail uses would not be strictly consistent with the mixed use land use designation, the retail requirement is not a land use policy adopted to